A brief history of UWE Bristol, including a timeline and the meaning behind our coat of arms.

 - 2018 - UWE Bristol is awarded gold status by the Teaching Excellence and Student Outcomes Framework (TEF) 2018.

 - 2019 - New £7m redevelopment project of the science laboratories in the Faculty of Health and Applied Sciences ‘Lab Zone’

 - 2019 - Farmhouse student centre opens - A new space on campus for students.

 - 2020 - The Exhibition and Conference Centre (ECC) transformed into a temporary NHS hospital treating COVID-19 patients.

-- 2021 - The new Engineering building is due to be completed in February 2021.
+- 2021 - The new School of Engineering building is officially open on Frenchay Campus.